-Tolerant testing.
-Recall that property testing calls for distinguishing objects having a predetermined property from object that are far from any objects that has this property (i.e., are far from the property).
-A more "tolerant" notion requires distinguishing objects that are close to having the property from objects that are far from this property.
+property from objects that are far from this property.
 Such a distinguisher is called a tolerant tester, and is a special case of a distance approximator that given any object is required to approximate its distance to the property.
-The general study of these related notions (which are applicable to all three models discussed in Section 8.1) was initiated by Parnas, Ron, and Rubinfeld [206] (and is further discussed in Section 12.1).
+The general study of these related notions (which are applicable to all three models discussed in Section 8.1) was initiated by Parnas, Ron, and Rubinfeld [225] (and is further discussed in Section 12.1).

 A simple observation is that any tester that makes uniformly distributed queries offers some level of tolerance.
-Specifically, if a tester makes $q(\epsilon)$ queries and each query is uniformly distributed, then this tester distinguishes between objects that are $\epsilon$ -far from the property and objects that are $(\epsilon/10q(\epsilon))$ -close to the property.
+Specifically, if a tester makes $q(\epsilon)$ queries and each query is uniformly distributed, then this tester distinguishes between objects that are ε -far from the property and objects that are $(\epsilon/10q(\epsilon))$ -close to the property.
 Needless to say, the challenge is to provide stronger relations between property testing and distance approximators.
-Such a result was provided by Fischer and Newman [106]: They showed that any graph property that can be tested in a number of queries that only depends on the proximity parameter, has a distance approximator of query complexity that only depends on the proximity parameter.
+Such a result was provided by Fischer and Newman [116]: They showed that any graph property that can be tested in a number of queries that only depends on the proximity parameter, has a distance approximator of query complexity that only depends on the proximity parameter.65

 Directed graphs.
 Our discussion was confined to undirected graphs.
 Nevertheless, the three models discussed in Section 8.1 extend naturally to the case of directed graphs.
-In particular, in the dense graph model, a directed graph is represented by its adjacency matrix, which is possibly asymmetric; that is, the (i, j)th entry in the matrix is 1 if and only if there is a directed edge from the $i^{\text{th}}$ vertex to the $j^{\text{th}}$ vertex.
-The study of testing properties of directed graphs was initiated by Bender and Ron [36].
+In particular, in the dense graph model, a directed graph is represented by its adjacency matrix, which is possibly asymmetric; that is, the $(i, j)^{\text{th}}$ entry in the matrix is 1 if and only if there is a directed edge from the i^{th} vertex to the j^{th} vertex.
+The study of testing properties of directed graphs was initiated by Bender and Ron [40].
 In particular, in the dense graph model, they showed a poly $(1/\epsilon)$ -query tester for Acyclicity (i.e., the set of directed graphs that contain no directed cycles).
-Testing directed graphs in the dense graph model was further studied in [13], which focuses on testing subgraph-freeness.
+Testing directed graphs in the dense graph model was further studied in [17], which focuses on testing subgraph-freeness.